Table of Contents

 - Steam treatment (creates Fe₃O₄ surface layer, fills surface porosity)

-- Resin/oil imprexnation (fills porosity, reduces friction)
+- Resin/oil impregnation (fills porosity, reduces friction)

 Physical & Thermal Properties